 Did you know that Scarlet Lady does not have a Cruise Director?
 Instead, there is a cast of 14 who collectively curate your experiences on board.

 One thing that stands out for Virgin Voyages is what’s included in your cruise.
 You get ‘basic bevvies’ (that’s still and sparkling water, non-pressed juices, sodas, teas and drip coffee), Wi-Fi, all food, group fitness classes and gratuities.
 That’s a lot when you think about it.

 Would I cruise on Scarlet Lady?

 The million dollar question.
-The short answer is, yes, I think so, if the price was right.
-I love many parts of the ship and I would be more than happy to try the full Virgin experience on a on a 4-night cruise to the Bahamas on board.
-I do have some reservations about some elements, but It’s early days and I Think they will work through this.
-I know I’d End up having a great cruise.
+The short answer is, yes, if the price was right.
+I love many parts of the ship and I would be more than happy to try the full Virgin experience on a on a 4-night cruise to the Bahamas, or even a 7-night in the Med.
+I do have some reservations about some elements, but It’s early days and I believe they will work through this – like with any new product.
+I know I’d end up having a great cruise.

 Where is she sailing?

 Due to the ongoing Coronavirus Pandemic, Scarlet Lady’s debut has been delayed and she will start sailing later in 2021.
 Scarlet Lady will sail from Miami on a mixture of itineraries that visit the Bahamas, Puerto Rico and Mexico.
 Her sister, Valiant Lady is in the final stages of completion and, subject to the Pandemic, will join her sister in Miami late 2021.
 In 2022, Valiant Lady will also sail a mixture of Mediterranean itineraries from Barcelona.